test-org-9918918/NASA_GeneLab_Training.github.io/README.md

 ---
 ### Disclaimers

+**This repository contains training content and documentation for how to use previously released open source software.
+It does not constitute a new open source release.**

 No Warranty: THE SUBJECT SOFTWARE IS PROVIDED "AS IS" WITHOUT ANY WARRANTY OF ANY KIND, EITHER EXPRESSED, IMPLIED, OR STATUTORY, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTY THAT THE SUBJECT SOFTWARE